blindnet-io/product-management/refs/notion-of-privacy.md

 #### Privacy and Identity

-As we derive the knoweledge of self from our relationships with others, the freedom to engage and disengage from those relationships and selectively allow access to self is crucial to our ability to keep our identity safe.
+As we derive the knowledge of self from our relationships with others, the freedom to engage and disengage from those relationships and selectively allow access to self is crucial to our ability to keep our identity safe.
 At the psychological level, privacy supports social interaction which, in turn, provides feedback on our competence to deal with the world which, in turn, affects our self-definition[^1][^16].

 Inability to obtain privacy has important psychological consequences[^16].